| | | | |

 by an explosion.
 A 100-micron single-ply film was selected for the glass

-The CL400XSR 100-mircon film has been independently tested and met the requirements of BS6206: 1981 Class B classification and hence complies with Regulation 14.
+on the display cabinets. | The CL400XSR 100-mircon film has been independently tested and met the requirements of BS6206: 1981 Class B classification and hence complies with Regulation 14.
 Both films used at Hendon incorporate the madico scratch resistant coating. |